 Light pollution disrupts the natural cycles of nocturnal wildlife by threatening the integrity of the night sky.
+Learn more about how light pollution affects wildlife and what you can do about it.

 Since the beginning of time, the world has experienced natural patterns of lightness and darkness.
 This natural rhythm of day and night has allowed the world’s flora and fauna to acclimate to natural fluctuations of light throughout the day and over seasons of the year.
 Many creatures evolved to use the predictability of lightness and darkness for reproduction, feeding, rest, and protection from predation.
 Then came humans and light pollution.